syncfusion-content/js-api-docs/api/js/ejCircularGauge.md

-Height of the shape in legend items.
+Specifies the height of the  legend item shapes.

 #### Default Value